What is Shitennoji?

 Frequently Asked Questions

-Q: Are there dining options at Shitennoji?
+Q: Are there places to eat at Shitennoji?